abdala9512/flask-dl-energy-microservice/README.md

-# Energy generation and Capacity forecasting microservice
+# Energy generation and capacity forecasting microservice

 Energy generation and capacity forecast as Flask microservice